 Molds play a vital role in nature by breaking down plant and animal matter but when allowed to flourish inside a home it can cause a variety of health issues.
 Invisible mold spores that permeate indoor air can cause nasal stuffiness, sore throats, allergies, asthma, airways infections, and in extreme cases serious lung infections.
-Wouldn't you know it, children are also at a greater risk.
+Wouldn’t you know it, children are also at a greater risk.
+Preventing the growth of mold in basements and crawl spaces can go a long way towards improving the overall health of your home.

 “More than 6 million children in the U.S. have asthma.
 Genes are known to play a role, and so does the home environment.
 Childhood asthma has been linked to indoor mold growing in a child’s home as a result of moisture problems such as water leaks.” – National Institutes of Health (NIH)